47degrees/sbt-org-policies/README.md

 ## Extra-Tasks

-When using different versions of this plugin you might want to know quickly, without having to look at the source code, what are the libraries and versions available to include in your project. `sbt-catalysts-ext` bring these tasks:
+When using different versions of this plugin you might want to know quickly, without having to look at the source code, what are the libraries and versions available to include in your project. `sbt-catalysts-extras` bring these tasks:

 * `allLibraries`: Task to get all the available libraries.
 * `searchDep`: Task to search a dependency by name.